k0pernicus/website/content/posts/automated_ceo.md

 Meanwhile, [these same CEOs see their incomes rise](https://fortune.com/2025/10/22/microsoft-ceo-satya-nadella-pay-hits-a-record-96-5-million-dollars-usd-he-got-a-22-percent-pay-rise-mirroring-the-4-trillion-tech-giants-skyrocketing-shares/).

 It makes me wonder.
-If a CEO's job is essentially a series of inputs and outputs—decisions in, stock price out—can we finally treat that role as a cost function?
+If a CEO's job is essentially a series of inputs (decisions) and outputs (stock price and revenues), can we finally treat that role as a cost function?
 If we can model a complex distributed system, why can't we model the person at the top?

 ## The formula of a leader